curityio/mcp-authorization-secured-api/clients/typescript-sdk-client/README.md

     &resource=https://mcp.demo.example/
 ```

-The client then sends the following data in a back channel request.\
+The client then sends the following data in a back channel request, to get an access token.\
 The request includes the `client_id` and `client_secret` in a Basic Authorization header:

 ```text